studiomitte/slide-menu/README.md

 #### Manually created Backlinks in Submenus

-If you want to insert backlinks manually like in the following example use the attribute `data-action="back"`.
-Additonally, if you intend to close all the currently open foldable submenus use the attribute `data-arg="close-fold"` on the backlink.
+If you want to insert backlinks manually like in the following example use the attribute `data-action="back"` on them.
+Additonally, use the attribute `data-arg="close-fold"` on the backlink, if you intend to close all the currently open foldable submenus.

 ```html
 <ul>